TycheSoftwares/arconix-faq/readme.txt

 3. Grouping and Toggling display

 == Changelog ==
+= 1.5.0 =
+* Added the ability to display the FAQ's in a single list even if groups are in use.
+* FAQ's can now be displayed in a jQuery-powered accordion if desired
+* A few other minor backend improvements and fixes.

 = 1.4.3 =
 Fixes a parameter bug that prevented users from restricting the number of FAQ's returned for display